-Although not a particularly common method for monitoring acid-base titrations, a thermometric titration has one distinct advantage over the direct or indirect monitoring of pH.
+Although not a common method for monitoring an acid-base titration, a thermometric titration has one distinct advantage over the direct or indirect monitoring of pH.
 As discussed earlier, the use of an indicator or the monitoring of pH is limited by the magnitude of the relevant equilibrium constants.
-For example, titrating boric acid, H3BO3, with NaOH does not provide a sharp end point when monitoring pH because, boric acid's K_a of 5.8×10^{-10} is too small (Figure 9.16a).
-Because boric acid's enthalpy of neutralization is fairly large, -42.7 kJ/mole, however, its thermometric titration curve provides a useful endpoint (Figure 9.16b).
+For example, titrating boric acid, H_3BO_3 , with NaOH does not provide a sharp end point when monitoring pH because boric acid's K_a of 5.8×10^{-10} is too small (Figure 9.16a).
+Because boric acid's enthalpy of neutralization is fairly large, -42.7 kJ/mole, its thermometric titration curve provides a useful endpoint (Figure 9.16b).